agile-students-fall2025/2-git-practice-jlnsr/README.md

 # Git Practice
 Originally interested in studying architecture, now pursuing computer science in my undergraduate career, I am interested in understanding the impact of software development in architecture.
-Thus, this project briefly explores the connection between the two, seemingly, disparate fields through one particular case study.
+Thus, this project briefly explores the connection between the two, seemingly, disparate fields, through one particular case study.

 [The Wicked, the Tamed and the Transformative Nature of Artificial Intelligence](https://onlinelibrary.wiley.com/doi/10.1002/ad.3049)